OneGeology/documentation/docs/using/esri_pro.rst

    Figure 2 - Reviewing available WMS service layers in ArcGIS Pro

 WMS Services can be viewed and added to Layout views including Legends in order to be exported as map frames.

 .. figure:: images/using_arcpro_wms03.PNG
    :alt: Adding a WMS Service layer & Legend to a Layout view in ArcGIS Pro

    Figure 3 - Adding a WMS Service layer & Legend to a Layout view in ArcGIS Pro

-To view or alter the legend of a wms layer select the laye rin the *Table of Contents*.
+To view or alter the legend of a wms layer select the layer in the *Table of Contents*.
 Navigate to the top ribbon under *Layer > Appearance > select Symbology*

 .. figure:: images/using_arcpro_wms_symbology.PNG